emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 In order to gain that protection, use the Request-Tag mechanism as follows:

-* The message payloads MUST be integrity protected end-to-end between client and server.
+* The individual exchanges MUST be integrity protected end-to-end between client and server.

 * The client MUST NOT recycle a request tag unless the previous blockwise request operation that used matchable Request-Tags has concluded.